ShawnXxy/AzMySQL-Connectivity-Checker/README.md

-# Azure SQL Connectivity Checker
+# Azure MySQL Connectivity Checker

 This PowerShell script will run some connectivity checks from this machine to the server and database.
-- Supports Single, Elastic Pools, Managed Instance and SQL Data Warehouse (please provide FQDN, MI public endpoint is supported).
+- Supports Single, Flexible (please provide FQDN).
-- Supports Public Cloud (\*.database.windows.net), Azure China (\*.database.chinacloudapi.cn), Azure Germany (\*.database.cloudapi.de) and Azure Government (\*.database.usgovcloudapi.net).
+- Supports Public Cloud (*.msyql.database.azure.com), Azure China (*.mysql.database.chinacloudapi.cn)
-- Also supports SQL on-demand (\*.ondemand.sql.azuresynapse.net or \*.ondemand.database.windows.net).

 **In order to run it you need to:**
 1. Open Windows PowerShell ISE (in Administrator mode if possible)